PerisN/Developing-a-Machine-Learning-Approach-for-Detecting-Fake-News/README.md

 Understanding the dataset

-The data was obtained from kaggle: https://www.kaggle.com/competitions/fake-news/data The train and test datasets were provided.
+The data was obtained from kaggle: https://www.kaggle.com/competitions/fake-news/data there are a total of 20,800 observations with 5 attributes.
-            train.csv: A full training dataset with the following attributes:

-                      id: unique id for a news article
+   1. id: unique id for a news article
-                      title: the title of a news article
+   2. title: the title of a news article
-                      author: author of the news article
+   3. author: author of the news article
-                      text: the text of the article; could be incomplete
+   4. text: the text of the article; could be incomplete
-                      label: a label that marks the article as potentially unreliable
+   5. label: a label that marks the article as potentially unreliable
                1: unreliable
                0: reliable
-            test.csv: A testing training dataset with all the same attributes at train.csv without the label.

-            submit.csv: A sample submission that you can

 Expected outcomes